apy-h/dna-alignment-algos/DESIGN.md

 ## File Structure

-The main logic of my program is coded in Python, and I use the Flask framework with HTML, CSS, and JS to create the GUI.
+The main logic of my program is coded in Python, and I use the Flask framework with HTML, CSS, JS, and Jinja to create the GUI.

 ```console
 /dna-alignment